web081/-regtech-bankapp/README.md

 Compliance Focus:
 GDPR & PCI-DSS: Ensures the application is correctly deployed and configured in a secure environment.
 Verification of the deployment ensures that security controls are functioning as expected and that there are no configuration issues that could lead to data breaches or non-compliance.
 ##### Monitoring with Prometheus and Grafana

 13. Setup Prometheus for Monitoring
 Integrates Prometheus for monitoring application metrics and Kubernetes cluster health.
  Steps:
-- Prometheus is deployed within the Kubernetes cluster or using an IP Address and configured to scrape application metrics.
+- Prometheus monitoring and blackbox using an IP Address and configured to scrape application metrics.
 The application exposes necessary metrics for monitoring (e.g., response time, CPU usage, memory consumption).
 Compliance:
 GDPR & PCI-DSS: Monitoring is done to ensure the infrastructure and application remain secure, without exposing sensitive data.
 Prometheus should be secured to prevent unauthorized access.